vsitzmann/awesome-implicit-representations/README.md

 ## Implicit representations of Geometry and Appearance
 ### From 2D supervision only (“inverse graphics”)
+3D scenes can be represented as 3D-structured neural scene representations, i.e., neural implicit representations that map a 3D coordinate to a representation of whatever is at that 3D coordinate.
+This then requires the formulation of a neural renderer, in particular, a ray-marcher, which performs rendering by repeatedly sampling the neural implicit representation along a ray.
 * [Scene Representation Networks: Continuous 3D-Structure-Aware Neural Scene Representations](https://vsitzmann.github.io/srns/) proposed to learn an implicit representations of 3D shape and geometry given only 2D images, via a differentiable ray-marcher, and generalizes across 3D scenes for reconstruction from a single image via hyper-networks.
 This was demonstrated for single-object scenes, but also for simple room-scale scenes (see talk).